Battle of Bemis Heights, (Second Battle of Saratoga)

-The Battle of Saratoga consisted of two major battles between colonists and imperial forces during the American Revolution.
-After a generally unsuccessful year, the Continental Army needed a meaningful victory and it was at this location that colonial forces captured an entire British army.
+The Battle of Saratoga consisted of two major battles between American and British forces during the American Revolution.
+After a generally unsuccessful year, the Continental army needed a meaningful victory.
+It was at Bemis Heights that American forces captured an entire British army.
 The victory boosted morale and led to an alliance with France.

 Backstory and Context

 During the British campaign to separate New England from the rest of the colonies, General John Burgoyne successfully regained Crown Point and Ticonderoga, at the cost of nearly 1000 men.
 Afterwards, in the fall of 1777, a British strategy called for the conversion of three armies in Albany, New York.
 Recognizing a potential threat posed by Burgoyne's army, Continental army General Horatio Gates constructed Northern Department defenses on the crest of Bemis Heights to slow the British approach.
 On September 19, Burgoyne divided his army into three columns with the intent of breaking American defenses, to which Colonel Daniel Morgan engaged the center column near the farm of John Freeman, leading to the first Battle of Saratoga, Freeman’s Farm.
 Although the first battle was relatively evenly-matched, the Americans began to gain slight control, and upon asking for advice, Burgoyne’s senior officers suggested that he retreat toward Canada.